 Optical technologies have been widely deployed in anti-counterfeiting for many years including holograms, fluorescent tags, and dichroic inks.
 One of the newer techniques used to fight the never-ending war on counterfeiting uses a combination of laser marking and laser micromachining to embed microscopic two-dimensional (2D) barcodes (also known as unique identification (UID) tags or data matrix codes) directly onto the item of interest.
 These 2D barcodes can be embedded into any item for which identification may be required, this could include but is not limited to currency, precious metals or stones, medical devices, and microelectronics.
 In the images below, you can see two examples of such 2D barcodes embedded in copper (left) and gold (right), courtesy of Bright Systems.
 Each of these 400-micron by 400-micron 2D barcodes is invisible to the naked eye, but when looked at under a microscope are easily identifiable, making them ideal for anti-counterfeiting.
 In this blog, we will explore the types of lasers used in such applications, as well as take a look at the system level requirements for producing high-resolution 2D barcodes for anti-counterfeiting.

-As with all micromachining lasers, the goal, in this case, is to use a process known as Coulomb explosion, to allow for non-thermal ablation of the material.
-This will inevitably lead to higher spatial resolution (smaller feature size) compared to thermal ablation because of the elimination of heat flow to the surrounding material.
-Additionally, since thermal ablation relies on the absorption of light by the material it is, therefore, wavelength dependent, whereas non-thermal ablation is wavelength independent allowing for an ultra-violet laser to be used greatly reducing the spot size.
-A good example is to look at the MicroMake from Bright System, this system utilized a picosecond pulsed Nd:YAG lasers which are offered at either the second or fourth harmonic (532 nm and 266 nm) and a 10x microscope objective.
+The MicroMake from Bright System, utilizes a sub-nanosecond pulsed Nd:YAG lasers which is offered at either the second or fourth harmonic (532 nm and 266 nm) and a 10x microscope objective.
 By utilizing the 266 nm option users are able to focus the laser spot down to ~2 microns allowing for extremely high-resolution marking.
 But, it is important to note that the peak power at 266 nm is only about 10% that of the 532 nm counterpart leading to a tradeoff between resolution and speed.